scbocox-del/Home-Cybersecurity-Lab-Attack-Simulation-Detection-and-Incident-Reporting/attack-simulations/baseline-connectivity-and-reconnaissance.md

   - Nmap reported that all 1000 scanned TCP ports were filtered.
 This means Sentinel was reachable on the Host-only network, but Windows Defender Firewall or local filtering prevented Nmap from identifying open services.

 ## Red Team Notes
-- From the attacker perspective, the scan confirmed that the target was active but did not reveal open services.
+- The scan confirmed that the target was active but did not reveal open services.
 Additional scanning or firewall changes would be needed before testing service-specific activity.

-- From the red team perspective, the scan confirmed that the target was online but did not expose common services.
+- The scan confirmed that the target was online but did not expose common services.
 Since no open ports were found, there were no obvious services available for follow-on enumeration during this baseline scan.

 ## Blue Team Notes
 - The scan showed that Sentinel was reachable on the Host-only network, but Windows Defender Firewall filtered the scanned TCP ports.
 This means the system was online, but no common services were openly exposed during the scan.

-- From the blue team perspective, this result shows that Sentinel was not openly exposing common TCP services during the scan.
+- This result shows that Sentinel was not openly exposing common TCP services during the scan.
 The filtered result is consistent with Windows Defender Firewall blocking or filtering inbound traffic.

 ## Screenshots
 - nmap 192.168.56.103